TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/FrontendsBackends/Index.rst

 The simple file backend is the small brother of the :ref:`file backend <caching-backend-file>`.
 In contrast to most other backends, it does not implement the :code:`TaggableInterface`, so cache entries can not be tagged and flushed by tag.
 This improves the performance if cache entries do not need such tagging.
-The TYPO3 Core uses this backend for its central Core cache (that hold autoloader cache entries and other important cache entries).
-The Core cache is usually flushed completely and does not need specific cache entry eviction.
+The `TYPO3 Core`:pn: uses this backend for its central `Core`:pn: cache (that hold autoloader cache entries and other important cache entries).
+The `Core`:pn: cache is usually flushed completely and does not need specific cache entry eviction.